redis/redis-doc/docs/reference/optimization/benchmarks.md

 ### Pitfalls and misconceptions

+The first point is obvious: the golden rule of a useful benchmark is to only compare apples and apples.
 You can compare different versions of Redis on the same workload or the same version of Redis, but with different options.
 If you plan to compare Redis to something else, then it is important to evaluate the functional and technical differences, and take them in account.